1. Executive Summary

 - A business that develops software solutions.

 TRU has some policies that are used to ensure GDPR compliance which can be released to a client should a detailed question in respect of compliance be raised.

 TRU is currently registered with the Information Commissioner’s Office (ICO).

 TRU support services are provided from offices located in the United Kingdom.

-Following a thorough assessment, TRU has amended its activities and associated policies and procedures as necessary in order to fully comply with GDPR.
+Following a thorough assessment, TRU has amended its operations and associated policies and procedures as necessary to comply with GDPR fully.